Stocks pause for breath as bond selloff extends

 The yield on U.S. 10-year debt is up 23 basis points already this year and the spread between the two-year and 10-year Treasury yields is now wider than 100 basis points for the first time since July 2017.

-Flows from the huge and sudden selloff have supported equities while tapping the brakes on short dollar positions, and renewed focus on inflation expectations will have investors closely watching U.S. CPI data due on Wednesday.
+“Treasuries have gone back to March levels,” said Mark Beardow CIO from Darling Macro in Sydney.

+“What’s different between now and then is clearly the situation around COVID, the Fed’s policy and the key thing has been the new government in the U.S. but some of those other factors could reassert themselves in the short run.”

-Meanwhile the dollar index has bounced 1.5% from last week’s nearly three-year low as investors trim what have become very large short positions.
+Meanwhile, the dollar index bounced 1.5% from last week’s nearly three-year low as investors trim what have become very large short positions.

-“We shift towards being net neutral on the dollar for now, pending how Treasury yields evolve in the coming sessions,” said OCBC Bank strategist Terence Wu in a note to clients.

-“Our bias is for the 10-year yield to experience some pull-back ... we will more concerned should the 10y yield breach 1.25-1.30% levels, and be on a clear path towards 1.60%.
-That may be the signal for a more sustained dollar strengthening.”

 Gold which has been sold as U.S. yields rise because it pays no interest, steadied at $1,850 an ounce.
 [GOL/]